 Babies don’t like being covered.
 Try drinking with a towel on your head and see how you feel.

-“That devil child is out of control and her mother doesn’t even give a damn”.
+“That devil child is out of control and his mother doesn’t even give a damn”.

 Okay Goody-Goody von Holier-than-thou Judgey Knickers, let’s get a few things straight: Do not judge the mother with a toddler sized shoeprint on her forehead and do not judge the child who put it there.
 That child is not the antichrist.
 That child is two.
 And his mother is trying her very best to avoid having a Britney style – head-shaving, umbrella-wielding breakdown in the middle of aisle thirteen.